RohitRajendran/components/components/molecules/Modal/Modal.md

 ## Displaying the Modal

-The modal can displayed using the `label` prop which will create a button to open/close the modal.
+The modal can be displayed using the `label` prop which will create a button to open/close the modal.
 You can also simply pass in a boolean to the `show` prop to default the state to open.

 If you have a prompt inside of the modal with a button, you can simply toggle the state which opens the modal to hide it.